 Title IX Grievance Procedure

-Anyone who believes that s/he or any other member of the College community has encountered sex discrimination, sexual harassment, sexual violence, domestic violence, dating violence, or stalking as prohibited by this policy, whether by a supervisor, a co-worker, faculty member, student, vendor, contractor or any other person with whom s/he comes in contact at the College, in the course of any educational program or activity at the College, should report the incident directly to the Title IX Coordinator for the College.
+Anyone who believes that the individual or any other member of the College community has encountered sex discrimination, sexual exploitation, sexual harassment, sexual violence, domestic violence, dating violence, or, stalking as prohibited by this policy, whether by a supervisor, a co-worker, faculty member, student, vendor, contractor or any other person with whom the individual comes in contact at the College, in the course of any educational program or activity at the College, should report the incident directly to the Title IX Coordinator for the College.
 The Title IX Coordinator for the College is the Director of Equity and Diversity Initiatives and may be reached at College Hall on the Central Campus, by phone at 215-619-7383, or by email: TitleIXCoordinator@mc3.edu.
 Any person who receives a complaint of sex discrimination, sexual harassment, sexual violence, domestic violence, stalking, or retaliation from an employee or student, or who otherwise knows or has reason to believe that an employee or student has been subjected to any of the aforementioned, is expected to report the incident promptly to the Title IX Coordinator for the College.
 Designated Responsible Employees are further required to assist the complaining party as outlined in the above paragraph entitled Designated Responsible Employees.

 Depending on the facts and circumstances of the specific complaint, the Title IX Coordinator will immediately contact agencies and organizations to effect immediate relief, care, and support for the complainant and/or the victim in any given case including but not limited to:

 - The police department and campus public safety